 What hidden data can a PDF contain?

 A PDF file is more than the text and images you see on screen.
-Embedded inside the file structure is a layer of metadata — information about the document's history, creation, and authors — that is invisible during normal reading but fully accessible to anyone who knows where to look.
-Before sharing a PDF externally, it's worth knowing exactly what data you're inadvertently sharing along with it.
+Embedded inside is a layer of metadata — invisible during normal reading but fully accessible to anyone who knows where to look.
+Before sharing a PDF externally, it is worth knowing exactly what data you are inadvertently sharing along with it.

-- Author name — the full name of the person who created or last saved the document, pulled from the OS user account at the time of creation
+- Author name — pulled from the OS user account at time of creation

-- Company name — the organization name registered in the software license
+- Company name — from the software license registration

-- GPS coordinates — images embedded in the PDF may contain EXIF location data from when they were photographed
+- GPS coordinates — images in the PDF may contain EXIF location data

-- Previous authors — if the document changed hands, earlier author names may be present in revision history
+- Previous authors — earlier author names from revision history

 - Open ihatepdf.cv/privacy-scanner — no sign-up required